 - 1. The student must have a semester average of at least 74 in the course he or she wishes to exempt. - 2.
-The student must not have more than 10 excused or unexcused absences in any class. - 3.
+The student must not have more than 10 absences in any class. - 3.
 A student may not exempt both semester exams of any one class.